 Improved energy efficiency is a major focus in building design and construction with the evolution of the International Energy Conservation Code (IECC).
-Foam plastic insulating sheathing (FPIS) is one of many products used, due to its beneficial thermal performance values, used alone or in combination with conventional sheathing and between the studs insulation.
+Due to its beneficial thermal performance values, foam plastic insulating sheathing (FPIS) is one of many products used, either alone or in combination with conventional sheathing and between the studs insulation.
 The code compliant use of FPIS for energy code applications also requires consideration of other factors such as appropriate methods for connection of claddings through FPIS materials* of various thicknesses and various substrates.

 *Always install FPIS per the manufacturer’s installation instructions.

 Originally presented by Jay Crandell, PE, for the IIBEC International Convention in September 2021, this updated presentation reviews the research and latest prescriptive code requirements for attaching claddings through a layer of exterior continuous insulation.
 It also presents a generalized design procedure that can allow various types of connections through foam plastic insulating sheathing, including the attachment of cladding, furring, and even structural components like roof and deck ledgers.

 This research report addresses issues surrounding code compliance and consideration of factors such as appropriate methods for connection of claddings through FPIS materials by reviewing current knowledge supporting solutions that are now recognized in the 2015 and 2018 editions of the International Building Code (IBC) and the International Residential Code (IRC).

 This Quick Guide outlines a step-by-step process to ensure vinyl siding is properly specified and installed when applied over FPIS ci for a durable and code-compliant installation.
 View the full Quick Guide Library.